Is It Normal To Feel Stuck In Life?

 Sometimes It Takes A Painful Moment To Help You Get Unstuck

 Remember the old Western movies where the frontier doctor uses a pocketknife to dig out bullets from wounded cowboys?
 First step: a shot of whiskey.
-Second step: cowboy’s best friend gives him leather strap to bite on during the primitive surgery.
+Second step: The cowboy’s best friend gives him a leather strap to bite on during the primitive surgery.

 Friends, had I known the pain of getting a shoulder popped back in after four days of dislocation, I would have brought a flask of cheap whiskey and my snakeskin leather pumps for my own pain management.
 Damn!
 Double Damn!!

-Using my own body weight as leverage, the doctor carefully positioned my shoulder and quickly dropped my torso on his adjustment table, attempting to push my shoulder back into place.
+Using my body weight as leverage, the doctor carefully positioned my shoulder and quickly dropped my torso on his adjustment table, attempting to push my shoulder back into place.
 It was an excellent idea, but it didn’t work the first time.

-The second body slam was when I could have really used that cowhide leather strap to muffle the shrieking erupting from my primal brain as my arm slid back into the sweet- Baby- Jesus- shoulder-socket!
+The second body slam was when I could have really used that cowhide leather strap to muffle the shrieking erupting from my primal brain as my arm slid back into the sweet- Baby- Jesus- shoulder socket!

 Obstacles Come Your Way Can Make You Feel Stuck

-After the second adjustment, he gently checked my shoulder, as I lay on the table, quietly sobbing.
+After the second adjustment, he gently checked my shoulder as I lay on the table, quietly sobbing.
 Overwhelmed with pain and feeling defeated, I ran through a mental checklist to confirm that my life really was the dumpster fire I suspected it was.